madickinson/Books-Read/2018-Books.md

  - Lord, Walter. *The Miracle of Dunkirk.* Viking Press, 1982.
  - Snyder, Timothy. *On Tyranny: Twenty Lessons from the Twentieth Century.* 1st edition, Tim Duggan Books, 2017.
+ - *Letters from a Stoic (A Penguin Classics Hardcover): Epistulae Morales Ad Lucilium.* Penguin Classics, 2014.